jeannepietropaoli/weather-app/README.md

 The goal of this project is to create a weather forecast site using a weather API.

+The API used in this project to get weather and location data is 'weather api' : https://www.weatherapi.com/docs/

 ## Skills to practice

 - Fetching data from an API, exploit and render it